-We are examining your return and we need documentation to verify the following:
+We are examining your return and need documentation to verify the following:

 - Your income

-- The withholding you reported on your income and social security benefits
+- The withholding you reported on your income and/or Social Security benefits

 - The tax credits you claimed